World Federation of Building and Woodworkers' Unions

 The World Federation of Building and Woodworkers' Unions (Fédération Mondiale des Organisations de la Construction et du Bois, FMCB) was an International Trade Federation affiliated to the World Confederation of Labour (WCL).

 History

 The federation was established on 9 September 1937, at a meeting in Paris, when the International Federation of Christian Woodworkers merged with the International Federation of Christian Workers in the Building Trades.
 Initially known as the International Federation of Christian Trade Unions of Building and Woodworkers, it adopted its final name in 1973.

 In December 2005, the federation merged with the International Federation of Building and Wood Workers, to form the Building and Wood Workers' International.

+Affiliates

+In 1979, the following unions were affiliated, alongside 17 unions in Latin America with a total of 33,267 members: